Recognition of Seifert fibered spaces with boundary is in NP: A complete bounded collection of normal vertical annuli

 \section{A complete bounded collection of normal vertical annuli}

-We will use normal surfaces in \ths{}s, as developed in Section~\ref{section:ths} and Appendix~\ref{appendix:normalsurfacesinths}, to show that there is a maximal collection of normal vertical annuli of bounded weight.
-The main result of Appendix~\ref{appendix:normalsurfacesinths} is the following.
+We will use normal surfaces in \ths{}s, as developed in Section~\ref{section:ths} and Appendix~\ref{appendix:normalsurfacesinths}, to show that there is a maximal collection of normal vertical annuli of bounded size.
+The main result of Appendix~\ref{appendix:normalsurfacesinths} is the following, which is a generalisation of Theorem~\ref{thm:matveev}.

 \begin{restatable*}{prop}{incompressiblenormalsurface} Let $M$ be an irreducible $\del$-irreducible 3-manifold and let $\mathcal{H}$ be a subtetrahedral \ths{} for $M$.
 Let $F$ be a normal surface of minimal weight in its (admissible) isotopy class which is incompressible and $\del$-incompressible, with $F = G_1 + G_2$.
 Then $G_1$ and $G_2$ are also incompressible and $\del$-incompressible, and neither $G_1$ nor $G_2$ is a copy of $S^2$, $\RR P^2$ or a disc. \end{restatable*}